jamesbruddick/ethfinder/README.md

 node ethfinder.mjs --file ethaddresses.json --block 0
 ```

-This command will search for Ethereum addresses and store them in `ethaddresses.json` starting from block number 0.
+This command will search for Ethereum addresses and store them in `ethaddresses.json` starting from block 0.

 2. Search for Ethereum addresses private keys from a JSON file: